jcul/BankingHideRoot/README.md

 Licensed under gpl v3 (see LICENSE file).

-It comes with absolutely no warraty of any kind, use at your own risk.
+It comes with absolutely no warranty of any kind, use at your own risk.

 At the moment it seems to work with the version of the application I have, which is 5.1.